I want to make something VERY clear.

 So, let’s stop with this game of calling everything under the sun unconstitutional and actually use this claim tactfully and with reason.

-Otherwise, we’re perpetuating and shaping thought in a way that damages the essence of the Constitution.
+Otherwise, we’re perpetuating and shaping thought and the national conversation in a way that damages the essence of the Constitution.

 The Liberty Belle